opfab/operatorfabric-core/tools/README.md

-# Operator Fabric - Tools
+# OperatorFabric - Tools

-The tools sub project contains Operator Fabric common utilities for all other subprojects
+The tools sub project contains OperatorFabric common utilities for all other subprojects

 ```
  tools